Picture of The JBL Flip 6 speaker while recharging.

 The Problem

-Even if you have the proper AC USB adapter, with a fresh battery in the speaker, the charge current that actually gets to those cells may be too low or too high.
+Even if you have the proper adapter, the current reaching the battery may be too low or excessive.
 This can happen when the battery management system inside the Flip goes amiss.
 Note that these circuits read the battery status, and switch off the charging current when they deem the battery full.

-But when they go askew, the battery might see no power at all though the power supply itself is working as built to work.
+But when they go askew, the battery might see no power at all.
 Thus, the speaker never recharges.
 Again, in this case, the battery gauge might continue blinking white and never stop.
-You may also see that the speaker doesn’t play as long before running dead, if at all, until you connect the charger.
-Or it might not play at all, even with the charger connected.
+You may also see that the speaker doesn’t play as long before running dead.
+Or it may not play at all, until you connect the charger.
+Or it might not play even with the charger.

 The Fix

 The best answer here, is simply to get a new JBL Flip 6.
 Why?
 Because the electronics in this Bluetooth speaker are quite small.
-So unless you can replace the system board(s) yourself, or know someone who will do it for you, just buy another unit to save a bunch of mental tension.
+So unless you can replace the system board(s) yourself, or know someone who can, just buy another speaker.

 2. JBL Flip 6 Low Frequency Mode Explained